Skip to content

 3.3.
 Model Weights

-Store model weights (e.g., .pkl, .h5 files) in the root of the file tree.
+Store model weights (e.g., .pkl, .h5, .pt, etc.) in the root of the file tree.
+This includes different model weight files.

 You can define custom endpoints by uploading an endpoints.yaml file.
 The following example shows how to expose the Model.predict_stream() method to the /custom-predict endpoint via the POST verb.